WebDevStudios/wp-search-with-algolia/README.txt

 = Will it work with my theme? =

 Yes.
-This plugin will work with any theme, but the Instant Search results page may require some styling to make it match nicely.
+This plugin should work with most themes that do not override the default WordPress search behavior.
+Instant Search results page may require some styling to make it match nicely.
 See the [Search Page Customization](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/Customize-your-search-page).

 = Where can I report bugs, request features, or contribute to the project? =